Would you like to know more about photography schools?

 Is Photography School Right for You?

 Do you have an eye for details?
 Do you feel that your creativity is restrained by a 9 to 5 job?
 If so, photography school may be the right choice for you.

 Photography has become more than just a hobby.
 It is now a full-fledged,. rewarding career of capturing, processing, and manipulating images.
 A young enthusiast would need to have some amount of technical skill combined with a creative flair.
-Going to photography school will teach you how to unleash your creativity behind the lens.
+Going to photography college will teach you how to unleash your creativity behind the lens.

 Career Options in Photography